Introduction

 If you don’t have adequate documentation, you likely spend extra hours dealing with technical difficulties or missteps.
 It wastes time and energy for both the business and end user.

-That’s one of the reasons why technical documentation is important.
-Irrespective of the size of your organization, a well-written and structured technical document can save time and increase productivity.
+Well-written and structured technical manuals can save time and increase productivity.
 So it isn't surprising to see many product-focused organizations invest in hiring technical writers to write these documents.

 5 common mistakes in writing technical documentation